shunwatai/screencasting/README.md

 1. make this script executatble "chmod +x screencast.sh"
 2. execute it "./screencast.sh"
 3. name the video that will be vast on your screen
-4. select the window/area by click your mouse to start the recording
+4. select the window/area by click your mouse to start the recording5.
 5. press ctrl-c to exit the casting